CongducPham/LowCostLoRaGw/Arduino/README.md

 	const uint32_t DEFAULT_CHANNEL=CH_00_433;
 	#endif

-If you want, you can also change for the gateway side in lora_gateway.cpp, first the band:
+If you want, you can also change for the gateway side in lora_gateway.cpp.
+First the band:

 	// IMPORTANT
 	///////////////////////////////////////////////////////////////////////////////////////////////////////////